Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: rational -matrix from the A-model localization

-We are now in a position to compute the rational R-matrix for $\mfk{sl}(1|1)$.
+We are now in a position to compute the rational $R$-matrix for $\mfk{sl}(1|1)$.
 For this purpose, it suffices to restrict to $L=2$, which through \eqref{N<=L}, implies $N=0,1,2$, corresponding to the vacuum, one-magnon, and two-magnon sectors of the spin chain.
-The R-matrix of the vacuum sector is trivially one.
-We can compute the R-matrix in the one- and two-magnon sectors as follows.
+The $R$-matrix of the vacuum sector is trivially one.
+We can compute the $R$-matrix in the one- and two-magnon sectors as follows.

-\begin{rmk}[\bf{Normalization of Observables}] Let us make a curious observation before proceeding to details.
+\begin{rmk}[normalization of observables] Let us make a curious observation before proceeding to details.
 In the following computations, we demand that the observables $\mcal{O}_{p,\pi;N,L}$ are orthonormal, meaning $\langle\mcal{O}_{p,\pi;N,L}\mcal{O}^\star_{p,\pi;N,L}\rangle=1$ and $\langle\mcal{O}_{p,\pi;N,L}\mcal{O}^\star_{p',\pi;N,L}\rangle=0$.
-If we do not stress on orthonormality of these observables, then we end up with a $4\times 4$ matrix that all the components of the middle $2\times 2$ diagonal block\footnote{For an R-matrix, this $2\times 2$ block is the one-magnon sector R-matrix.} are multiplied by $(\hbar^{\mbb{C}})^{-1}$ and the bottom $1\times 1$ diagonal block\footnote{For an R-matrix, this $1\times 1$ block is the two-magnon sector R-matrix.} is multiplied by ($\hbar^{\mbb{C}})^{-2}$.
-Such a matrix {\it does not} satisfy the Yang-Baxter equation and as such is not an R-matrix at all.
-In the case of $\mfk{sl}(2)$ spin chains considered in \cite[\S 6.1]{BullimoreKimLukowski201708}, the analogous observables are already normalized and there is no need for a rescaling.
+If we do not stress on orthonormality of these observables, then we end up with a $4\times 4$ matrix that all the components of the middle $2\times 2$ diagonal block\footnote{For an $R$-matrix, this $2\times 2$ block is the one-magnon sector $R$-matrix.} are multiplied by $\bigl(\hbar^{\mbb{C}}\bigr)^{-1}$ and the bottom $1\times 1$ diagonal block\footnote{For an $R$-matrix, this $1\times 1$ block is the two-magnon sector $R$-matrix.} is multiplied by \smash{$\bigl(\hbar^{\mbb{C}}\bigr)^{-2}$}.
+Such a matrix {\it does not} satisfy the Yang--Baxter equation and as such is not an $R$-matrix at all.
+In the case of $\mfk{sl}(2)$ spin chains considered in \cite[Section~6.1]{BullimoreKimLukowski201708}, the analogous observables are already normalized and there is no need for a rescaling.
 The reason is a certain contribution of the adjoint chiral multiplet that takes care of the normalization.
 In the present case, there is no adjoint chiral multiplet and as such we need this rescaling. \end{rmk}